FAQs

 -

-The student assessment is used to assess each student’s basic reading and math knowledge.
-The assessment is based on the upcoming grade level.
+The student assessment is used to assess each student’s basic reading and math knowledge for the incoming grade level that they may be entering.

 -